 Grain-to-Water Ratio Calculator

-Get exact water amounts and cooking times.
+Get exact water amounts and stovetop cooking times by grain type.

 The Grain-to-Water Ratio determines how much water you need to properly cook grains.
 Too little water and grains stay hard.
 Too much and they become mushy.